top of page

 The verb 'dragoon' has an etymology that harkens back to military history.
 It originates from the word 'dragon,' which was originally used to refer to a kind of firearm, specifically a musket with a curved barrel.
 These firearms were carried by a particular type of cavalry soldier known as 'dragoons' in the 17th century.
 Dragoons were known for their ability to quickly dismount and fight as infantry when necessary.
 Over time, the term 'dragoon' evolved to describe the act of compelling or coercing someone to do something, often through force or intimidation, reflecting the forceful nature of these mounted soldiers.
 Thus, the etymology of 'dragoon' draws a vivid connection between military tactics and the use of force or intimidation to compel others.

-Find the meaning of dragoon
+Quiz: Find the meaning of the verb dragoon:

 Try Again!